Underwood-Inc/rituals/docs/COMING_SOON_RITUALS.md

 ## Overview

 Advanced rituals represent the pinnacle of totem magic, requiring careful planning and significant resource investment.
-Unlike standard single-totem rituals, these require specific geometric patterns and act more like custom enchantments or crafting stations.
+Unlike standard single-Rituals, these require specific geometric patterns and act more like custom enchantments or crafting stations.

 > **✅ Already Implemented**: Auto-Farming (Diamond Hoe, 4+ totems, fire sacrifice)
 > See main README for usage instructions!